suchialex/CINS3002-HW04/instructions.md

   - Call the lookup_employee() passing TWO arguments, the list obtained earlier and the employee id from the above step
   - Store the returned values in two variables
   - Check if the first variable is False, if yes, print employee not found
-  - Execute your code and enter employee ID 1004 and see if the correct values are being printed
+  - Execute your code and enter employee ID that exists in your file and see if the correct values are being printed
-  - Execute your code again and enter employee ID 54, it should print employee not found
+  - Execute your code again and enter employee ID that doesn't exist, it should print `Employee not found`
 </details>